Check Your Balance

 Frequently Asked Questions

-To determine your fare please click on the following link:
+To determine your fare, please click on the following link: City and County of Honolulu Fare Tariff

 The HOLO card can hold a pass or stored value in a linked account.
 Stored value is an electronic alternative to cash.
-A "smart card" that contains a microprocessor computer chip is linked to an account that can both store electronic currency and process financial transactions.
+A "smart card" that contains a microchip is linked to an account that can both store electronic currency and process financial transactions.
 Your account can also store a pass at the same time.

 When using HOLO, the validator will first check your account to see if you have a valid pass.
 Next, if you don't have a pass in your account, it will check to see if you have sufficient value to pay for your ride and deduct the fare if you do.